-Bolivia seeks new leader as Morales heads for Mexico refuge
+Bolivia seeks new leader as Morales heads to Mexico for refuge

 Morales achieved steady economic growth in one of the region’s poorest nations and was for many years hugely popular, but his successful legal challenge to a 2016 referendum stopping him running for another term brought accusations of autocracy.

-His departure has added to a wave of unrest around Latin America, including in nearby Ecuador and Chile where protesters have been berating leaders over social inequalities.
+His departure has added to a wave of unrest around Latin America, including in nearby Ecuador and Chile, where protesters have been berating leaders over social inequalities.

 Mexican President Andres Manuel Lopez Obrador praised Morales for resigning rather than putting lives at risk.

-Reporting by Monica Machicao in La Paz, Daniela Desantis in Asuncion, Daina Beth Solomon in Mexico City; Writing by Adam Jourdan; Editing by Andrew Cawthorne
+Reporting by Monica Machicao, Daniel Ramos and Gram Slattery in La Paz, Daniela Desantis in Asuncion, Daina Beth Solomon in Mexico City, Matt Spetalnick in Washington; Writing by Adam Jourdan; Editing by Andrew Cawthorne and Bernadette Baum